Gołąb, Puławy County: History

-The first historical mention of the town was in the XII century.
-The parish church was constructed between 1628–1636, and the Loreto House was constructed between 1634 and 1638.
+The first historical mention of the town was in the 12th century.
+The parish church was constructed between 1628 and 1636, and the Loreto House was constructed between 1634 and 1638.

 An invading Swedish army routed a Polish army in the Battle of Gołąb 1656.

-The Gołąbska Confederation was found on the 16 October, 1672.
+The Gołąbska Confederation was found on the 16 October 1672.

 In 1939, Germans bombed the airport and a nearby lake.
 A dozen or so women who were washing clothes and bedding by the lake, were mistakenly recognised by paratroopers and died.